openforis/collect-earth-online-doc/docs/source/collection/index.rst

 Collect Earth Online makes it easy for users to contribute to projects' data collection efforts.

-If you are interested in learning how create and manage an institution or add imagery, please see: :doc:`../institution/index`.
-To set up a data collection project, please see :doc:`../project/index`.
+If you are interested in learning how create and manage an institution, please see: :doc:`../institution/index`.

 Collect Earth Online (CEO) is available at https://collect.earth/.